 Picture Study and Music Appreciation

-Each month study a famous composer and a famous artist and his/her works.
-Each week review the person’s life and appreciate a new masterpiece or a composition.
+Typical Charlotte Mason schedule features the study of one famous composer and a famous artist and his/her works for a month.
+Each week we review the person’s biography and appreciate a new masterpiece or a musical piece.

 - Fabulous Fine Arts Fridays

 - Famous Musicians – a wall chart featuring some of the most famous musicians

 - Music Appreciation Log Sheet